michielpost/x402-dotnet/README.md

 # x402-dotnet

 ![x402 payments enabled](images/x402-button-small.png)
 **x402 Payment Protocol implementation for .Net**
+More info about x402: https://www.x402.org

-Install the `x402` package from NuGet:
+Install the `x402` packages from NuGet:
 - [x402](https://nuget.org/packages/x402)
 - [x402.Coinbase](https://nuget.org/packages/x402)

-Features:
+**Features:**
-- Add a x402 compatible paywall to any URL
+- Add an x402-compatible paywall to any URL
 - Easily use an attribute to handle payments for your API methods
+- Add URLs that require payment using the middleware
+- Support advanced scenarios by calling the `X402Handler` in your API controller
-- Handle payment settlement using a remote server
+- Handle payment settlement using any remote facilitator
+- Optionally use the Coinbase facilitator (with API key)

 ## How to use?